Christian O'Connell: Notable guests

-Television career
+Television

 O'Connell has appeared as a guest on a BBC2 sports show with Dickie Davies as one of the fellow guests.
 In 2003, O'Connell replaced Chris Moyles on Channel 5's Live With... show and went on to present the trivia show "Pub Ammo" in 2004 on the same channel.
 On 7 August 2004, O'Connell became the second person to host the BBC Radio 5 Live show Fighting Talk, following the departure of Johnny Vaughan.
 He also appeared on BBC2's Eggheads quiz show in 2005.
 In May 2006, O'Connell fronted Sunday Service; a Sunday evening show on Sky One.
 In June 2006, O'Connell started World Cuppa on ITV4.

 In November 2006, he appeared on the BBC TV gameshow The Weakest Link.
 O'Connell went out in the 3rd round after being voted off by his contestants.
 O'Connell appeared as a guest in a September 2008 episode of Loose Women and Ready Steady Cook to promote his book.
 He later appeared a second time on a Radio DJ special in mid-2009, being voted off in Round 7.
 In February 2010, O'Connell appeared as a presenter, commentator and interviewer for the British Association of Mixed Martial Arts (BAMMA).

 O'Connell returned to Radio 5 Live on Sunday mornings from September 2009, presenting The Christian O'Connell Solution.
 From 10 January 2010, it was replaced by 7 Day Sunday.
 From January 2011, he presented the Saturday morning 9:00–11:00 on Radio 5 Live, standing in for Danny Baker.
 On 18 January 2015, O'Connell hosted An Evening with Top Gear live on the official Top Gear YouTube channel, where he interviewed James May, Richard Hammond, and Jeremy Clarkson about their then-upcoming 22nd series of the show.
 On 17 October 2017, O'Connell took part in The Chase.
 In May 2019, he made a brief cameo in the Australian sitcom Neighbours.
 In 2020, O'Connell reached the third round of the BBC series Masterchef with his dish Cheval En Croute.

+Personal life

+O’Connell was born in Winchester, England, and grew up on a council estate.
+His father, of Irish heritage, worked as a foreman for Ford at Southampton, while his mother was a nurse with the NHS.
+His maternal grandmother was Indian and met her husband during his service with the Gurkhas in Burma and India.

+He attended the Henry Beaufort School and Peter Symonds College before studying at Nottingham Trent University.
+O’Connell is a supporter of Southampton F.C. in the EFL Championship and the Melbourne Demons in the Australian Football League.

+O’Connell is married to his wife, Sarah.
+They have two daughters and currently live in Melbourne, Australia.
+In 2023, O'Connell officially became an Australian citizen, while retaining his British citizenship.